Turkey’s benchmark stock index opens at 9,673.56 points

 Date

-As the morning progressed, by 11:20 a.m. local time (0820 GMT), key exchange rates were reported as follows: the US dollar was trading at 34.2050 Turkish liras, the euro at 37.9930 liras, and the British pound at 45.6260 liras.
-These rates illustrate the ongoing fluctuations in the currency market, impacting investor sentiment.
+As of 11:20 a.m. local time (08:20 GMT), the economic backdrop shows a continuation of currency fluctuations.
+The exchange rates are reported at 34.2050 Turkish liras for the US dollar, 37.9930 for the euro, and 45.6260 for the British pound.
+These rates reflect ongoing volatility in the Turkish lira, which has faced pressures in recent months.

 Legal Disclaimer: